filecoin-project/filecoin-docs/content/en/basics/how-retrieval-works/basic-retrieval/index.md

     ...
     ```

+2. Download the [go-car binary from the latest release](https://github.com/ipld/go-car/releases/latest) based on your system architecture

-2. Install the [go-car](https://github.com/ipld/go-car) package using the Go package manager:
+   or install the [go-car](https://github.com/ipld/go-car) package using the Go package manager:

     ```shell
     go install github.com/ipld/go-car/cmd/car@latest